tbbooher/journal/README.md

 https://improvement.rocks/

-this is all about being better.
+this is all about being better, together.